zkamvar/isc-proposal/isc-proposal.md

 - Phase 1: Initial development of core functionality **(6 weeks)**
   - **Week 1:** Use tutorial-driven development to first document the typical workflow for a lesson that does not use R.
   - **Weeks 2-3:** Replace {knitr} with {Quarto} inside of `sandpaper:::render_html()` to achieve polyglot capabilities.
-  - **Weeks 4-6:** Harness pyenv to create non-invasive versioning system for python documents
+  - **Weeks 4-6:** Harness pyenv to create non-invasive versioning system for Python documents
 - Phase 2: Development of Quarto templates **(8 weeks)**
   - **Weeks 7-10:** Alpha testing of local workflows with user environments with various levels of expertise and development of remote workflows
   - **Weeks 11-12:** Create lua filters to replace XPath manipulation currently in {sandpaper}